jhucsf/fall2020/resources/exam3review-solutions.md

 **C1)** On Linux, the `printf` function is not "async signal safe", which means that it can't be called safely from a signal handler function.
 Describe a scenario where calling `printf` from a signal handler function might result in undesirable program behavior.

+**Possible answer**:

+`printf` is hard-coded to write to `stdout`, which is essentially a global pointer to a `FILE` object.
+The `FILE` object includes a buffer and fields which indicate how much of the buffer is used.
+If a signal arrives at a time when the "main program" is in a call to `printf`, the buffer and fields in the `FILE` object `stdout` points to might be in an inconsistent state, and so calling `printf` again from the signal handler might result in erratic behavior, since `stdout` is in an inconsistent state.

 ## D. Virtual memory

 **D1)** Consider the following function: